 Basic installation of Windows Server 2012 R2 Update 1 in screen shots.

-Once you have built your Windows Server 2012 R2 Update 1 Server, you will need to perform some common house keeping to make it usable within your network.
+Once you have installed Windows Server, it is time to configure Server 2012.
+You will need to perform some common house keeping to make it usable within your network.
 In this tutorial you will learn how to set the computer name and IP Address.
-There are a number of methods that can be used to configured […]
+There are a number of methods that can be used to […]

 Create a large MFT on a new Windows NTFS volume.

-Active Directory is a very powerful and flexible and allows you to organise your network into manageable areas called Organisation Units.
+Organising Active Directory is a very powerful and flexible way to manage your school network.
 In this tutorial, we are going to create a basic structure that will allow us to manage both users and computers in a single branch.

 When planning for your Server enabled environment, it is important to think about how the server resources will be managed.
 Where are the user home folders going to live, how will these be accessed and will you require any type of public or resource folders.